 Really, why mess with a good thing?
 These rolls are basic – a simple, tender dough rolled up with brown sugar and (lots of) cinnamon.
-Instead of a thin, runny, sugary glaze they are smothered with a thick cream cheese glaze.
-The glaze is tangy instead of sickly sweet, so it pairs perfectly with the sweet rolls.
+They’re smothered with a thick cream cheese frosting.
+It’s tangy rather than sickly sweet, so it pairs perfectly with the sweet rolls.

 Cream Cheese Glazed Cinnamon Rolls

 1/2 c. milk

 1/2 c. warm water